Ch-Suharsha/taskflow-analytics/README.md

 ---

 ## 📖 The "Why" Behind This Project
-**Recruiter/Hiring Manager:** If you're reading this, you probably want to know if I can actually *do the job*.

 I built this project to simulate the **real-world day-to-day work** of a Product Data Analyst.
 Instead of just cleaning a clean dataset, I wanted to tackle a full-stack analytics problem:
 1.  **Thinking like a PM**: Defining business metrics and hypotheses.